Immigration is central to countering the impending labour market crunch in Canada, says a report released on Friday by the Conference Board of Canada.

 The report, Can’t Go It Alone, said that by 2030 all 9.2 million of Canada’s baby boomers will have reached retirement age – placing Canada under economic and fiscal pressure.

-“These solutions, including better labour market integration for underrepresented groups, identify how to maintain a growing labour force to stimulate economic activity, as well as the tax revenues required to fund vital social expenditures such as rising health care costs.”
+“These (Canadian immigration solutions), including better labour market integration for underrepresented groups, identify how to maintain a growing labour force to stimulate economic activity, as well as the tax revenues required to fund vital social expenditures such as rising health care costs.”

 The report’s highlights include: